 What could you do with an extra room?
-The possibilities are endless with a beautifully designed Conservatory from JC Windows.
+The possibilities are endless with a beautifully designed Conservatories.

 A well-planned Conservatory can act as a bridge between your home and garden, maximising the feeling of space you experience inside, while introducing an attractive yet practical feature to the grounds of your home.

 Make the most of the natural light all year round, enjoy the feeling of al-fresco dining even when the weather is inclement and feel closer to nature without leaving the house.
 Modern day ventilation and heating mean you can enjoy a conservatory’s warmth and views even during the long winter months.

 We can guide you through style options, from traditional Victorian and Edwardian inspired Conservatories designs to bespoke, modern looks, tailored to contemporary homes.

 With a variety of colour and woodgrain finishes available, the perfect match to your home could be just a conversation away.

 Please click on the the different conservatory types below for further information

 Combining a mix of lean-to and Victorian styles, a ‘P-shape’ Conservatory is the ideal choice for larger Conservatories.
 By blending two styles into one you can create a Conservatory big enough to offer two separate living areas – e.g. a dining room and living room.

 A P-shape is ideal for creating maximum space whilst maintaining a sense of proportion with your house.
 The Victorian section helps to create the P-shape that gives this style its name and can be built as either a 3 or 5 panel design.